memgraph/mgclient/README.md

 # Using the library

 The library provides header files located under the include folder.
-All library functionality is documented in that file in Doxygen format.
+All library functionality is documented in these files in Doxygen format.
 You can also build HTML version of the documentation by running `doxygen` command from project root directory.

 # Examples